 print(f"Collected {len(tweets)} tweets")

-A few things to note about this code:
+A few specifics about this function:

-min_faves:5to filter out spam, orsince:2026-04-01to bound the date range. - Each tweet in the response includes
+min_faves:5to cut spam, orsince:2026-04-01to bound the date range. - Each tweet in the response carries

 Step 2: Cleaning and Preprocessing Tweets

-Here is a preprocessing function that handles the most common noise sources:
+This function handles the most common noise:

 import re